Encodability Criteria for Quantum Based Systems: Process Calculi

-The \emph{syntax} of a process calculus is usually defined by a context-free grammar defining operators, \ie functions $ \operatorname{op} : \processes{}^n \rightarrow \processes{} $ with $ n \geq 0 $.
+The \emph{syntax} of a process calculus is usually defined by a context-free grammar defining operators, \ie functions $ \operatorname{op} : \proc^n \rightarrow \proc $ with $ n \geq 0 $.
 An operator of arity $0$ is a \emph{constant}.
-The \emph{semantics} of a process calculus is given as a \emph{structural operational semantics} consisting of inference rules defined on the operators of the language \cite{plotkin:04}.
+The \emph{semantics} of a process calculus is given as a \emph{structural operational semantics} consisting of inference rules defined on the operators of the language \cite{Plotkin04}.
 The semantics is provided often in two forms, as \emph{reduction semantics} and as \emph{labelled transition semantics}.
 We assume that at least the reduction semantics is given, because its treatment is easier in the context of encodings.
-Thereby, a \emph{(reduction) step}, written as $C \step C'$, is a single application of the reduction semantics where $C'$ is called \emph{derivative}.
-Let $C \step$ denote the existence of a step from $C$.
-We write $C \infiniteSteps$ if $C$ has an \emph{infinite sequence} of steps and $\transstep$ to denote the \emph{reflexive and transitive closure} of $\step$.
+As we naturally extend the definition of the syntax to configurations, a \emph{(reduction) step}, written as $ C \step C' $, is a single application of the reduction semantics where $ C' $ is called \emph{derivative}.
+Let $ C \step $ denote the existence of a step from $ C $.
+We write $ C \infiniteSteps $ if $ C $ has an \emph{infinite sequence} of steps and $ \steps $ to denote the \emph{reflexive and transitive closure} of $ \step $.

 To reason about environments of terms, we use functions on process terms called contexts.
-More precisely, a \emph{context} $\Context{}{}{\hole_1, \ldots, \hole_n} : \processes{}^n \to \processes{}$ with $n$ holes is a function from $ n $ terms into one term, \ie given $ P_1, \ldots, P_n \in \processes{} $, the term $ \Context{}{}{P_1, \ldots, P_n} $ is the result of inserting $ P_1, \ldots, P_n $ in the corresponding order into the $ n $ holes of~$ \context $.
-We naturally extend the definition of contexts to configurations, \ie consider also contexts $\Context{}{}{\hole_1, \ldots, \hole_n} : \processes{}^n \to \configs{}$.
+More precisely, a \emph{context} $\Context{}{}{\hole_1, \ldots, \hole_n} : \proc^n \to \proc$ with $n$ holes is a function from $ n $ terms into one term, \ie given $ P_1, \ldots, P_n \in \proc $, the term $ \Context{}{}{P_1, \ldots, P_n} $ is the result of inserting $ P_1, \ldots, P_n $ in the corresponding order into the $ n $ holes of $ \context $.
+We naturally extend the definition of contexts to configurations, \ie consider also contexts $ \Context{}{}{\hole_1, \ldots, \hole_n} : \proc^n \to \config $.